dev-xo/remix-saas/docs/README.md

 - [Deployment](./guide/09-deployment.md) - Step-by-step guide on how to deploy your Remix SaaS App to production.

-Please, check the `/guide` docs folder in order to learn more about Remix SaaS.
+Please, check the [Guide](./guide) docs in order to learn more about Remix SaaS.

 # Features